Simple and efficient computational strategies for calculating orbital energies and pair-orbital energies from pCCD-based methods: Conclusions

 In this work, we have developed a hierarchy of simple and cost-effective Koopmans-type models for computing orbital energies and pair orbital energies to be applicable in large-scale quantum chemical calculations.
 From these quantities, we can approximate IPs, EAs, DIPs, DEAs, and optical gaps, which are indispensable in the search for new building blocks of organic devices.

 Our modified Koopmans' approach incorporating some electron correlation effects from the pCCD model does not differ substantially from the original Koopmans formulation.
 The Koopmans and modified Koopmans' approaches can take advantage of pCCD-optimized natural orbitals leading to a more balanced description of occupied and virtual orbitals than the canonical ones.
-To that end, Koopmans(pCCD) and modified Koopmans(pCCD) flavors offer a valuable tool for predicting (a first estimation of) HOMO-LUMO gaps.
-They are computed at a small fraction of the cost of orbital optimization within the pCCD ansatz.
-Due to their low computational cost (o$^2$v$^2$), the Koopmans(pCCD) approach and its modified variant represent very promising models for screening novel organic compound with application focus to organic electronics.
+To that end, Koopmans(pCCD) and modified Koopmans(pCCD) flavors offer a valuable tool for predicting (a first estimation of) HOMO-LUMO gaps {in large molecular systems.} They are computed at a small fraction of the cost of orbital optimization within the pCCD ansatz.
+Due to their low computational cost (o$^2$v$^2$), the Koopmans(pCCD) approach and its modified variant represent {potential} models for screening novel organic compounds with application focus to organic electronics.